 If you have decided to come up with a new hashtag for your videos, that is wonderful but take a good long look before you go live.
 I don’t think many people in the marketing community will forget the unfortunate hashtag #susanalbumparty.
 Check all of your hashtags well to make sure they do not contain any messages you are not happy with.

 Keep track of your hashtag use.
 If you only have a few videos this is easy but larger video producers may want to create a document outlining when and where to use certain hashtags.
 This helps promote continuity and makes sure the right content is pushed to searchers.

 Search your chosen hashtag on YouTube and other social media before you use it.
 This will help you see who is using it and how it is used.
 It also helps catch any unknown meanings.

 Currently the hashtag is very new to YouTube so there will certainly be people finding new and creative ways to use it.
 In the meantime, this blog should help you navigate the new hashtags without running into too much trouble.
-If you want to attract more business to your company through social media advertising, you can contact Plug & Play for help.
+If you want to attract more business to your company through digital marketing and social media advertising, you can contact our marketing agency for help.